Find Affordable College Courses

 $28,700 Average Tuition & Fees

-The average tuition and fees for an out-of-state undergraduate student at UMGC are $12,336 a year.
+Out-of-state tuition fees for undergraduate students at UMGC are $12,336 per year.
 While working on their degree, conservation majors at UMGC accumulate an average of around $14,031 in student debt.

 UMGC also claimed a spot on our Best Natural Resources Conservation Schools list.
 It’s in the top 10% of all schools in this category.